liubo110077/user_registration/README.md

 ****

 ### Setting up and running
+To simplify the dependencies, DB and MQ are both mocked.
+You can run it by following ways.

 a.How to set up your development environment in your laptop
 1. Clone this repo to your laptop
 2. Import this project as a maven project into your workspace